-5.12 21 appointment slots were booked up.
+- 5.13 21 appointment slots were booked up.
 These were staffed by representatives from Birmingham City Council Housing and the Council's agents in respect of particular properties, Carter Jonas LLP and Gateley Hamer, and provided a range of advice as required by each attendee.
 This included guidance about timescales, rehousing and relocation options, compensation, and general support and information.
-All sessions were well received and attended by a mixture of people affected including those with an interest in the residential properties, commercial properties and forecourts.
+All sessions were well received and attended by a mixture of people affected including those with an interest in the residential properties, commercial properties and forecourts. - 5.14 In addition, affected parties have been visited at their properties, both for the purposes of valuation and to provide one to one advice as appropriate.